hmunjuluri05/bitcoin-mining-calculator-backend/README.md

   - Hash rate is provided in TH/s.
   - Power consumption is provided in Watts.
   - The current Bitcoin block reward is assumed to be 6.25 BTC.

+## Impact of Assumptions

+- **Network Difficulty Placeholder**: Using a static or placeholder value for network difficulty can lead to inaccurate profitability calculations.
+It's crucial to integrate a reliable source for real-time difficulty data.
+- **Exclusion of Additional Costs**: Not accounting for mining pool fees, hardware depreciation, or maintenance costs can overestimate profitability.
+- **Fixed Block Reward**: The block reward may change in the future due to Bitcoin halving events, affecting revenue projections.

 ## API Endpoints